zdoom-docs/stable/lang-Statements.md

 ## Example: Expression statements

-Some basic expressions.

 ```
+// Some basic expressions.
 MyCoolFunction(5, 4);
 m_MyCoolMember = 500;

-5 * 5; // does nothing of course, but valid
+// Does nothing, of course, but valid.
+5 * 5;
 ```

 # Conditional Statements